-With today’s kids spending an average of 30 hours per week at school, teachers and families need to work together to establish a healthy school environment and reduce the spread of germs.
+With today’s kids spending an average of 30 hours per week at private school, teachers and families need to work together to establish a healthy school environment and reduce the spread of germs.
 Colds, flu and other illnesses are a part of being in school, but I feel we can do better to teach our kids Healthy Habits.
 Hand washing is our greatest defense.
 And helping children learn when and where germs thrive can assist in our line of defense.

 What tools do you have in your germ arsenal?
 I’ve always been a fan of Lysol, so I was very pleased to learn that Lysol® has partnered with the National Education Association (NEA) and National Parent Teacher Association (PTA), with health messages from the CDC, to launch the Healthy Habits Program.
 They are working together to develop materials to educate students on proper hand washing and other techniques to keep germs from spreading and reduce sick days.